rpep/fmmgen/README.md

 This package generates Fast Multipole and Barnes-Hut operators for use in tree codes.
 It was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton.

+The library is written in Python, and version 3.6.
+The package has few dependencies; the main one is the SymPy library.
+Some parts of the SymPy library are bundled within fmmgen due to changes needing to be made to the underlying methods for the purposes of this code.
+Accordingly, fmmgen is licensed under the 3-Clause BSD License.

-It consists of several parts:
+fmmgen consists of several parts:

-1) Symbolical algebraic generation of the operators.
+1) Symbolical algebraic generation of the operators for fast multipole and Barnes-Hut codes in Cartesian Coordinates

 Hand implementation of multipole formulae up to an arbitrary expansion order is non-trivial, and beyond 3rd order is a substantial effort.
+In general, this leaves most Cartesian fast multipole and Barnes-Hut authors writing operator functions by hand, as can be seen from the

 2) A code writer, which generates code from the expansion formulae.
 At present, this generates C or C++ code but in future.
 The code makes use of something called 'common subexpression